roaringlands/roaringlands.github.io/_posts/2025-03-29-our-use-of-generative-ai.md

 tags: [generative ai]
 ---

 The use of generative AI is an incredibly divisive issue.
-It's also one which I belive is more nuanced than the hardcore proponents of either extreme want to acknowledge.
+It's also one which I belive is more nuanced than the hardcore proponents on either extreme want to acknowledge.

 In the below article, I will outline a few of the major arguments against generative AI, for it, and then describe the commitment I make regarding my uses of this technology.